 Liz has spent years providing care, finding support, navigating the NDIS, problem solving in the disability space, and riding the emotional roller-coaster of Batten disease.
-She is now using the world of experience she has gained to help other families on this journey.
+She is now using her deep knowledge and wealth of experience she has gained to help other families on this journey.
 Liz has a huge belief in peer and community support and care.
 She is approachable and she ‘gets it’.
 She is a great source of information, support and practical advice.
 Liz says, “Don’t battle it alone, reach out – I am here for you.
 Nothing is too small, even if it's only to share your frustrations and worries or for a listening ear."

 Please contact Liz at support@bdsraaustralia.org.

-BDSRA Australia and Dementia Support Australia, an Australian government-funded national partnership led by HammondCare, work together to provide personally tailored support to families with children affected by Batten disease, a childhood dementia.
-Dementia Support Australia, with ongoing support of BDSRA Australia, has a team of specialised, trained consultants who understand Batten disease, its impact on patients, carers and families, and who are able to provide timely, professional and pragmatic support to families affected by this form of childhood dementia and related behaviours.
+DSA and BDSRA Australia work together to provide free, individually-tailored support to children affected by Batten disease, their families and carer networks.
+DSA, with the ongoing support of BDSRA Australia, has a specialised team of consultants who understand Batten disease and childhood dementia, and its impact on patients, carers and families.
+Consultants are able to provide timely, professional and pragmatic support to families through detailed assessments (typically on-site), and provision and assisted implementation of recommendations and management strategies.

-“I never really thought of my child as having ‘dementia’, but now that I have learned more about it and the behaviours and challenges that come with childhood dementia, I can see how clearly relevant this is to us.
-I want to know more about how we can better manage the dementia aspects of her illness.”
+“I never really thought of my child as having ‘dementia’, but now that I have learned more about it and the behaviours and challenges that come with Batten disease and childhood dementia, I can see how clearly relevant this support is to us.”

 Mother of child with CLN2 disease